ASTR 1210 (O'Connell) Study Guide

 the Greenhouse Effect provides almost twice as much heating for

 the Earth's surface as does direct solar radiation.
 The large contribution

 is due in part to the fact that Greenhouse heating occurs at night as

-well as during the day.
+well as during the day and during all seasons.

 The cycle rates for geophysical processes affecting the

 atmosphere can be very fast in geological time: